Kixunil/ttt/README.md

 ## Known issues

-UNIQUE constraints are violated sometimes, IDK how's that possible.
-Some events/VMs seem to be lost.
+~~UNIQUE constraints are violated sometimes, IDK how's that possible.
+Some events/VMs seem to be lost.~~ - Looks like I messed up replacing the binaries after fixing the issue keeping it here until better tested.

 ## License